The Truth About Vegetable Farming for Profit

 Aside from all the labour saved, this also meant I could plan out our garden crop placement more easily.
 And, big bonus, no bottleneck in planting because we fell behind in bed making.

 Last tip, whether a home gardener or a market gardener, order your seed early.
 Supplies of popular cultivars occasionally run out.
-Both family-owned William Dam (in Ontario) and employee-owned Johnny's Seeds have a great selection, good prices and lots of 'grow-how' information on their websites.
+Here's some seed houses I recommend that have a great selection, good prices and lots of 'grow-how' information on their websites.

 If You Are Vegetable Farming for Profit, You Want To Grow the Most Profitable Crops